EliahKagan/palgoviz/README.md

 You can open the top-level directory (the directory that contains this `README.md` file) in an IDE or editor of your choice.

-Visual Studio Code is suggested, and `.vscode` has some useful configuration, including for running tests using its test runner interface (the “beaker” icon on the activity bar on the left).
+Visual Studio Code is suggested, and `.vscode/` has some useful configuration, including for running tests using its test runner interface (the “beaker” icon on the activity bar on the left).
 This configuration uses the `pytest` test runner, which is capable of running all tests in the project.

-If you use an IDE (which for this purpose includes VS Code), make sure to tell it that this project uses the `palgoviz` conda environment, or verify that it has detected this.
+If you use an IDE (which for this purpose includes VS Code), make sure to tell it that this project uses the `palgoviz` environment, or verify that it has detected this.

 ### Running tests

 Tests can be run from VS Code or another IDE, but you may want to run them from a terminal (and they may run faster that way, too).

-To do that, first activate the `palgoviz` Conda environment in your terminal if you haven’t already:
+To do that, first activate the `palgoviz` environment in your terminal if you haven’t already.
+Assuming you’re using `conda`:

 ```sh
 conda activate palgoviz